Community-based Restoration

-As part of diligent management, we actively host habitat restoration events each year on HAT protected lands and engages over 300 community volunteers in our restoration efforts each year, working with other local NGOs, schools, volunteer groups, businesses and government agencies to help care for important wildlife habitat for generations to come.
+HAT hosts several restoration events every month and engages over 1,000 community volunteers every year, working with Indigenous-led restoration initiatives, other NGOs, schools, volunteer groups, businesses, and governments to help care for significant habitats and cultural landscapes for generations to come.

 HAT’s Working Groups